The toral contractions and $\Gamma$-distinguished $\Gamma$-contractions: Introduction

 \end{thm} A similar result for the symmetrized bidisc was proved by Pal and Shalit in \cite{PalShalit1}.
 Also, an explicit description of all distinguished varieties in the bidisc and the symmetrized bidisc were given in \cite{AglerMcCarthy} and \cite{PalShalit1} respectively.
 To go parallel with the bidisc, we shall use the following terminologies for the symmetrized bidisc.

-\begin{defn} A polynomial $p \in \C[z_1, z_2]$ is said to be \textit{$\Gamma$-distinguished} if its zero set $Z(p)$ defines a distinguished variety with respect to $\G$, i.e. $Z(p) \cap \G \ne \emptyset$ and $Z(p) \cap \partial \Gamma =Z(p) \cap b\Gamma$.
-Also, a $\Gamma$-contraction $(S, P)$ is called \textit{$\Gamma$-distinguished} if it is annihilated by a $\Gamma$-distinguished polynomial, i.e. there is a $\Gamma$-distinguished polynomial $q \in \C[z_1, z_2]$ such that $q(S, P)=0$. \end{defn}
+\begin{defn} A polynomial $p \in \C[z_1, z_2]$ is said to be \textit{$\Gamma$-distinguished} if its zero set $Z(p)$ defines a distinguished variety with respect to $\G$, i.e., $Z(p) \cap \G \ne \emptyset$ and $Z(p) \cap \partial \Gamma =Z(p) \cap b\Gamma$.
+Also, a $\Gamma$-contraction $(S, P)$ is called \textit{$\Gamma$-distinguished} if it is annihilated by a $\Gamma$-distinguished polynomial, i.e., there is a $\Gamma$-distinguished polynomial $q \in \C[z_1, z_2]$ such that $q(S, P)=0$. \end{defn}

 Every $\Gamma$-contraction dilates to a $\Gamma$-isometry as was shown in \cite{AglerI15} and \cite{Pal8}.
-Below we present a necessary and sufficient condition such that a $\Gamma$-distinguished $\Gamma$-contraction dilates to a $\Gamma$-distinguished $\Gamma$-isometry.
+Below we present necessary and sufficient conditions such that a $\Gamma$-distinguished $\Gamma$-contraction dilates to a $\Gamma$-distinguished $\Gamma$-isometry.
 This is an analogue of Theorem \ref{main_toral} for the symmetrized bidisc and is another main result of this paper.

+\begin{thm} Let $(S, P)$ be a $\Gamma$-distinguished $\Gamma$-contraction acting on a Hilbert space $\HS$.
+Then the following are equivalent. \begin{enumerate}